krutoo/showcase/README.md

 - Ability of localization
 - Search field of stories in menu
-- unit tests & e2e tests
+- Unit tests & e2e tests
-- working examples in repo (with Webpack, Rspack, Vite...)
+- Working examples in repo (with Webpack, Rspack, Vite...)
+- Ability to fully customize docs page UI
 - ...